Blog > Telnyx Call Control

 Telnyx Call Control provides its users total control over the call via API, whether you’re transferring, forking media for real-time audio processing, conferencing in several users, or enabling/disabling recording on the fly.
 Call Control allows you to embed customized communications workflows into your application.

-The above features show how data packets are transferring across the network and granular into the call flow.
-All the features mentioned above can use by Telnyx out-off –the-box call control API.
+The above features show how data packets are transferred across the network and granular into the call flow.
+All the features mentioned above can be used by Telnyx out–off–the–box call control API.

 API and Call Flow Control